Order of the Holy Sepulchre (Catholic): Purpose and activities

 Its principal mission is to reinforce the practice of Christian life by its members in absolute fidelity to the pope; to sustain and assist the religious, spiritual, charitable and social works and rights of the Catholic Church and the Christians in the Holy Land, particularly of the Latin Patriarchate of Jerusalem which receives some 10 million dollars annually in donations from members of the order.
 Other activities around the world are connected to their original functions.

 Regional activities include participation in local processions and religious ceremonies, such as during Holy Week.

 In France, the French Revolution resulted in a ban on conserving relics and all other sacred symbols linked to the monarchy, though pieces judged to be of high artistic quality were exempt.
 These relics were handed over to the archbishop of Paris in 1804 and are still held in the cathedral treasury of Notre Dame de Paris, cared for by the Knights of the Holy Sepulchre and the cathedral chapter.
-On the first Friday of every month at 3:00 pm, guarded by the Knights, the Relics of Sainte-Chapelle are exposed for veneration and adoration by the faithful before the cathedral's high altar.
-Every Good Friday, this adoration lasts all day, punctuated by the liturgical offices.
+On the first Friday of every month at 3:00 pm, guarded by the Knights, the Relics of Sainte-Chapelle are exposed for veneration by the faithful before the cathedral's high altar.
+Every Good Friday, this veneration lasts all day, punctuated by the liturgical offices.
 An exhibition entitled Le trésor de la Sainte-Chapelle was mounted at the Louvre in 2001.

-The order was a significant donor in the restoration of the Statue of St. John of Nepomuk in Divina, Slovakia, in 2017.

 Grand Masters and Grand Magisterium

-In 1496, Pope Alexander VI vested the office of grandmaster in the papacy where it remained until 1949.
+In 1496, Pope Alexander VI vested the office of Grand Master in the papacy where it remained until 1949.
 Since 1949, cardinals have held the office.
-The incumbent cardinal grandmaster has been Fernando Filoni since 2019.
+The incumbent Cardinal Grand Master has been Fernando Filoni since 2019.